Hot toweling your horse – great for winter deep cleaning.

 Does hot toweling work for all horses?

-- It’s all a giant experiment – your horse’s hair coat is totally different from every other horse!
-Very thick winter coats can be helped with hot toweling, but often end up too wet and take too long to dry.
+- It’s all a giant experiment – your horse’s hair coat is different from every other horse!
+Very thick winter coats can be helped with hot toweling, but often get too wet and take too long to dry.
 However, if you need to do it, you can always try it in critical areas (like the saddle) and go from there!

 When you are all done, your arms will have had a great workout and your horse will be awesomely clean!

-The following links go to my favorite oil buffing options.
+The following links go to my favorite oil buffing and hot toweling options.
 As an Amazon Associate, I earn from qualifying purchases, and there is no extra charge to you.
 Your support means that I can float this website to keep bringing you good information and bad jokes.
 THANKS!